- Field Service Management

 A successful services software deployment process begins with a field study, to define the exact requirements of the solution.
 From there, the evaluation or project team will determine the exact features needed to meet the organization’s goals.

-After choosing potential solutions, the next step is to orchestrate a pilot or calculated experience — generally with a department or small group of users.
+After choosing potential telecom management solutions, the next step is to orchestrate a pilot or calculated experience — generally with a department or small group of users.
 The key is to build a structured, contained experiment.
 With this approach, teams can identify and root out problems early.
 Equally important, focused experiments will identify return on investment (ROI) opportunities.

 “To gain buy-in for this enormous change-management challenge, leaders must translate their blueprint into a clear, coherent narrative for employees, investors, and other stakeholders,” explains McKinsey.
 “The narrative should articulate how each piece of the work contributes to the organization’s larger strategic goals.”